Azure/AVDSessionHostReplacer/docs/CodeDeploy.md

     HostPoolName                                 = '<Target Host Pool Name>'
     HostPoolResourceGroupName                    = $ResourceGroupName
-    SessionHostNamePrefix                        = 'avdshr' # Will be appended by '-XX' TargetSessionHostCount                       = 2 # How many session hosts to maintain in the Host Pool
+    SessionHostNamePrefix                        = 'avdshr' # Will be appended by '-XX' TargetSessionHostCount                       = 10 # How many session hosts to maintain in the Host Pool TargetSessionHostBuffer                      = 5 # The maximum number of session hosts to add during a replacement process

     # Identity
     # Using a User Managed Identity is recommended.
 You can assign the same identity to different instances of session host replacer instances.
 The identity should have the proper permissions in Azure and Entra.